Wesmania/game-life-report/source/Technical stuff part 1.rst

 A fan implementation of the game's server called "SCoRE" was developed in secret since shutdown of the official servers, until its existence was leaked in 2019.
-[3]_ There are multiple private servers operated using this fan implementation, with the largest called "Homecoming" boasting 1500 concurrent players.
+[3]_ There are multiple private servers operated using this fan implementation, with the largest called "Homecoming" having over 100,000 total players.
 [4]_ In 2024, developers of the "Homecoming" server were granted by the publisher NCsoft an official license to host the game.
 [5]_

+The "Homecoming" server developers operate multiple types of services, including 7 map hosts, 4 high-availability database servers, spare servers to handle failures, development infrastructure, forum, website, content delivery network (CDN), as well as rented third party services such as an email service and an SMS service.
+The infrastructure is supported by donations from the community.
+[6]_

 Battleforge
 ^^^^^^^^^^^

 Battleforge is an online-only real time strategy game released by Electronic Arts in 2009.
 Official servers have been shut down in 2013, making the game inoperable.
-[6]_
+[7]_

 A fan server implementation "Skylords Reborn" started development in 2015 and was released in 2020.
-[7]_.
-Today Skylords Reborn has over 100,000 registered player accounts.
+[8]_ Today Skylords Reborn has over 100,000 registered player accounts.
 [TODO: describe server infrastructure here.
 I asked about it on Skylords Reborn discord.]